CosAnca/nucleum/README.md

 ### javascripts

-Under the hood, JS is compiled with Webpack 3 with a heavily customized Webpack file to get you up and running with little to no configuration.
+Under the hood, JS is compiled with Webpack 3 with a heavily customised Webpack file to get you up and running with little to no configuration.
 An API for configuring some of the most commonly accessed options are exposed, along with some other helpers for scoping to environment.
 Additionally, you can get full access to modify Nucleum's `webpackConfig` via the [`customizeWebpackConfig`](#customizeWebpackConfig) option.

 #### `entry` (required)